yaningzhu/blog/002_redshift_permissions.md

 alter group readonly add user yzhu;
 ```

 We can add more users if we need to.
-But this is the most straightforward way of doing it.

 ## Chapter 2: Wait, The Previous Steps Actually Doesn't Work